-Gail Mazur is author of six books of poems.
-Her fifth collection, Zeppo's First Wife: New & Selected Poems (Chicago, 2005), won the 2006 Massachusetts Book Award, and was a finalist for the 2005 Los Angeles Times Book Prize and for the 2006 Paterson Poetry Prize.
-Mazur has authored four earlier books of poetry: Nightfire, The Pose of Happiness, The Common, and They Can't Take That Away from Me (University of Chicago Press), which was a finalist for the National Book Award in 2001.
-Figures in a Landscape, Mazur's sixth book of poems, will be published in spring 2011 by University of Chicago Press.
+Gail Mazur's seventh collection of poems, Forbidden City, will be published by University of Chicago Press in 2016.
+Previous books include, Figures in a Landscape (2011), Zeppo's First Wife: New & Selected Poems, (2005) winner of the 2006 Massachusetts Book Award, and finalist for the Los Angeles Times Book Prize and the Paterson Poetry Prize.
+She is author of four earlier books of poetry: Nightfire; The Pose of Happiness; The Common; and They Can't Take That Away from Me, a finalist for the National Book Award in 2001.

 In addition to her role at Emerson, Mazur is the Founding Director of the Blacksmith House Poetry Series in Cambridge, a weekly poetry reading series she ran for 29 years.
 She was a fellow at the Bunting Institute of Radcliffe College; a fellow at the Radcliffe Institute; the recipient of the St. Botolph Club Foundation's Distinguished Artist Award; and a fellowship from the National Endowment for the Arts.